Green Line A branch: North Beacon Street line

 After further disagreements between its parent company Newton and Boston Street Railway and the BERy about operations, the line opened in 1900.
 Through service on the line between Watertown and the Tremont Street subway, acting as a branch of the Newton-Brighton line, began on November 18, 1900.
 The BERy took over the line from the Newton and Boston in 1907.
 The portion west of Market Street was among the only BERy lines never to be double-tracked.

 The Newton Street Railway (later the Middlesex and Boston Street Railway) began Waltham–Park Street service via the North Beacon Street line on February 23, 1903.
 This service was rerouted to Central Square on April 27, 1912, running on Arsenal Street and Western Avenue rather than North Beacon Street.
-Oak Square–Boston service via Western Avenue was also cut to Central Square.
+Oak Square–Boston service via Western Avenue was also cut to an Oak Square–Central Square route, and later to a Union Square–Central Square route.
 Watertown–Park Street service via North Beacon Street remained.
 Upon the opening of the Boylston Street subway in October 1914, North Beacon Street service was cut to a Watertown–Union Square shuttle.
 It was further cut to a North Beacon Street bridge (the Brighton/Watertown line) – Union Square shuttle on June 2, 1917.

 The North Beacon Street shuttle was replaced with a bus route on February 23, 1922.
-A Watertown–Arsenal Street bridge line, which ran on North Beacon between Watertown and School Street, was briefly run in 1925–26.
+A Watertown–Arsenal Street bridge bus route, which ran on North Beacon between Watertown and School Street, was briefly run in 1925–26.
 The Central Square–Union Square line was rerouted via Western Avenue and Soldiers Field Road on December 14, 1925, with a new bus route on River Street.
 The bus route was extended to Union Square on September 11, 1926, replacing the streetcar line.
 The two bus routes were combined in February 1933 to eliminate the transfer; the route is now the route 64 bus.